 The Fiery Furnace puts you deep inside this labyrinth of narrow canyons, towering pillars, and massive walls.
 The hike only gets better as you must scramble and get a little dirty to complete this epic.

 The hike does require either a permit or ranger-led trip.
-While the trail is marked it’s easy to wander off
+While the trail is marked it’s easy to wander off trail and get lost so be sure to come prepared.

 - 2 miles but plan about 3 hours to complete